selfrefactor/rambda/files/NEXT_VERSION_CHECKLIST.md

 });
 ```

-_ Regarding using object as input `R.map` and `R.filter`, `R.reject` in TypeScript - this is no longer supported in TypeScript as it has multiple issues when using inside pipes.
+_ Regarding using object as input with TypeScript in methods such as `R.map/filter` - this feature is no longer supported in TypeScript as it has multiple issues when using inside pipes.
+In JS, it still works as before.
+Following methods are affected:

+-- R.map
+-- R.mapIndexed
+-- R.filter
+-- R.reject

-- Regarding using string as path input in `R.omit`, `R.pick` and `R.path` - now it require explicit definition of expected return type.
+- Regarding using string as path input in `R.omit`, `R.pick` and `R.path` with TypeScript - now it require explicit definition of expected return type.

 - Revert adding stopper logic in `R.reduce` - https://github.com/selfrefactor/rambda/pull/630

-- Take typings of `R.filter/R.map` from `Remeda`.

-- Simplify typing for non-curried methods.
-The goal is to make typings more readable and easier to understand and maintain.
-The main goal of Rambda methods is to be used inside `R.piped` chain.

 - Remove use of `Dictionary` custom interface and use more appropriate `Record<PropertyType, ...>`